haskellfoundation/error-message-index/CONTRIBUTING.md

 - Issues related to improving the site, the workflow for contributing, or other information are tagged `error-message-index-site`: https://github.com/haskellfoundation/error-message-index/labels/error-message-index-site
 - Issues related to improving, clarifying, or extending existing documentation are tagged `error-message-index-improvements`: https://github.com/haskellfoundation/error-message-index/labels/error-message-index-improvements

-## Contributing New Messages
+## Reference: The Anatomy of a Message

 The Haskell Message Index is generated from a collection of files on disk using Hakyll.
+From these files, descriptions of the message are generated, as well as examples of how to handle them.

 Inside the top-level of the site source, there is a `messages` directory.
 Within `messages`, each subdirectory represents a message whose name is the message code.
 This subdirectory contains a file `index.md` that describes the message.
 Additionally,